 LDA: Dimensionality Reduction

-Linear Discriminant Analysis (LDA) is widely considered as a dimensionality
+Linear Discriminant Analysis (LDA) is widely considered as a

-within-class variance.
+variance to within-class variance.

 Within / Between Class Variance